-After this tutorial, we will have a simple Python module deployed to our NStack instance, where it can be hooked up to event and data-sources.
-This module has a single function in it which simply counts the number of characters in some text.
+After this tutorial, we will have a simple Python module deployed to our NStack instance.
+This module will have a single function in it which counts the number of characters in some text.

 Before starting, check that NStack is installed by running

 nstack --version in your terminal.
 If you got information about the version of NStack you have, you’re good to go.
 If that didn’t work, check out Installation again.

 We want to create a new Python module.

 Create a directory called

 Demo where you would like to build your module and

 cd into that directory using your terminal.
 NStack uses the name of the directory as the default name of the module